DomainDrivenArchitecture/c4k-forgejo/doc/ActionsRunner.md

 * When the workflow file is invalid, there will be no error shown on the forgejo web-ui.
 Instead the workflow will just not appear on push.
 Errors can be followed in the forgejo logs though.

-* The workflow file needs to exist on main to be picked up, even for branches
+* The workflow file needs to exist on main to be picked up, even for branches and it needs to have triggers
+  * ```yaml
+    name: build-website
+    on:
+        pull_request:
+        push:
+        workflow_dispatch:
+    ```

 ## Getting actions